Lobstrco/lobstr-browser-extension/@lobstrco/signer-extension-api/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/lobstrco-signer-extension-api/{version}/index.min.js"></script>
 ```

-## Using LOBSTR in a web app
+## Using LOBSTR signer extension in a web app
-We now have an extension installed on our machine and a library to interact with it.
-This library will provide you methods to send and receive data from a user's extension in your website or application.
+You now have an extension installed on your machine and a library to interact with it.
+This library will provide methods to send and receive data from a user’s extension on your website or application.

 ### Importing
 First import the whole library in an ES2023 application